ringcentral/ringcentral-integration-for-hubspot/README.md

 ## Features

 Calls can be made using RingCentral from directly in HubSpot.
 After each call, the call will be automatically synced to the HubSpot call log for tracking.
+It also works as conference integration for HubSpot when enabled in [install page](https://ringcentral.github.io/apps/hubspot).

 You can follow our feature roadmap for this integration here: